rf/node-shell-cop/README.md

 Interface
 ---------

-The middleware exposes a single function, `options`, to your Shell instance.
+The middleware exposes a few functions to your Shell instance, all of which are wrappers around cli functions:

+   - `options`: wrapper around node-cli's `parse`
+   - `setApp`: wrapper around node-cli's `setApp`
-This simply a wrapper around node-cli's `parse`.
+   - `setUsage`: wrapper around node-cli's `setUsage`

-See [node-cli](https://github.com/chriso/cli) for details on this function's usage.
+See [node-cli](https://github.com/chriso/cli) for details on the usage of these functions.

 The middleware augments each request object, the first parameter to the handler function for commands, with an 'options' object.
 This is simple the return